Living the sacramental practices

 At Eucharist we are fed and nourished to live the baptismal life.
 The Christ with whom we are joined in baptism, and whose body we are, continues to give himself to us in the meal that bears his name.
 As the only repeatable part of Christian initiation, the Lord’s Supper draws us more deeply into the paschal mystery of our dying and rising with Christ.
 Trusting the integrity of our Reformed tradition and its affirmation of Word and Sacrament as normative for each Lord’s Day, we encourage the increased frequency of the Lord’s Supper.
 Congregations might consider adding particular Sundays in the liturgical year or try celebrating the Lord’s Supper through an entire season, like the season of Easter.

 Whether you increase the annual number of Communion Sundays by one or by several, more frequent and regular use of these means of grace strengthens the church in its baptismal identity and call.
-In addition to existing resources like the Presbyterian Planning Calendar, the Directory for Worship, Book of Common Worship and Holy is the Lord, the Office of Theology and Worship will be producing aids to assist congregations that desire to increase the frequency of Communion.

 As you begin these sacramental practices and engage in reflection on your congregation’s patterns for celebrating baptism and the Lord’s Supper, you may find the general questions below a helpful starting place for conversation.